elBukkit/MagicPlugin/Magic/MIGRATION.md

    custom spell configs using that action accordingly.

  - Wands with interval casts are no longer cost-free, set cast_interval_cost_free: true to put this back.
+ - Removed `add_uses` path parameter.
+You can use `uses` to add uses to an object via a path.

 # 7.9.7